-The career path of a financial planner and analyst in a company is more unconventional than that of similar surrounding roles, such as that of financial controller or treasury.
+The career path of a financial planner and analyst in a company is more unconventional than that of similar surrounding roles, such as that of a financial controller or treasurer.

-This can actually be an advantage for anyone looking to go into this role, with progression being more flexible as years of experience are gained.
+This can actually be an advantage for anyone looking to go into this role, with progression becoming more flexible as years of experience are gained.

-2. Spend between 2 to 4 years in one of the Big4 Accountancy Firms (PwC, Deloitte, EY and KPMG), one of the big Consulting firms (McKinsey, Deloitte), banking or finance department of a Fortune500 company.
+- Spend between 2 and 4 years in one of the Big 4 accounting firms (PwC, Deloitte, EY, and KPMG), one of the big consulting firms (McKinsey, Deloitte), or the banking or finance department of a Fortune 500 company.

-3. Following this you look to get a MBA (Masters of Business Administration).
-Many F500 companies do hire for FP&A roles at a senior level from B-schools.
+- Following this, you look to get an MBA (Masters of Business Administration).
+Many F500 companies do hire for FP&A manager roles at a senior level from B-schools.

-4. Get hired as a Senior FP&A Analyst.
+- Get hired as a senior FP&A analyst.

-As you progress and get into more challenging roles, the FP&A salary expectations will also increase.
-We'll take you through the different roles and an estimate of the average salary range (for the US) so you know more or less what FP&A interview questions to review when looking for a new job.
-Read on to learn about average salary expectations and job roles for FP&A professionals.
+As you progress and get into more challenging roles, your FP&A salary expectations will also increase.
+We will take you through the different job descriptions and compensation estimates (for the US) so you know more or less what interview questions and FP&A salaries to expect when looking for a new job.
+Read on to learn about the average base salary and job roles for FP&A professionals.

 Roles in FP&A

 Role description: The backbone job of financial planning and analysis.
-The standard responsibilities of a FP&A analyst include data collection, model development and maintenance, as well as coordination among the many stakeholders.
+The standard responsibilities of an FP&A analyst include data collection, model development, and maintenance, as well as coordination among the many stakeholders.

-Experience Required: A typical candidate for a FP&A analyst position will have 1–3 years of finance-related experience under their belt.
-The practise of hiring immediately out of undergrad is uncommon, but it does occur in larger corporations.
+Experience required: A typical candidate for an FP&A analyst position will have 1–3 years of finance-related experience under their belt.
+The practice of hiring immediately out of undergrad is uncommon, but it does occur in larger corporations.

 FP&A senior analyst

-Role description: A Senior Analyst is often in charge of supervising junior analysts and managing projects, although he or she is still very much involved in the financial modelling process.
+Role description: A senior analyst is often in charge of supervising junior analysts and managing projects, although he or she is still very much involved in the financial modeling process.

-Role description: An FP&A Manager is in charge of business forecasting.
+Role description: An FP&A manager is in charge of business forecasting.
 He or she looks at the company's finances with a critical eye - trying to spot data anomalies, trends, or deviations - and then introduces strategies for improvement to provide to senior management.
-A FP&A manager creates financial models and forecasts to assist CFOs in their future business planning and decision making.

-Experience Required: Managerial positions in financial planning and analysis often have between 5 – 10 years of experience.
-The most common route for managers is through internal company promotion, via lateral hiring, or employing through one of the big consulting firms.
-Nearly all managers will have either an MBA or be a Chartered Financial Analyst (CFA).
+Experience required: Managerial positions in financial planning and analysis often require between 5 and 10 years of experience.
+The most common route for FP&A managers is through internal company promotion, lateral hiring, or employment through one of the big consulting firms.
+Nearly all FP&A managers will have either an MBA or be a Chartered Financial Analyst (CFA).

 Director / Vice-President of FP&A

-Experience Required: Directorial roles require ten years and above of expertise leading corporate planning cycles, establishing new processes, and serving as project manager for a variety of initiatives.
+Experience required: Directorial roles require 10 years or more of expertise in leading corporate planning cycles, establishing new processes, and serving as project managers for a variety of initiatives.

-Most FP&A specialists, after reaching the Director / VP level, tend to stay in the field, either within their current organisation or at other organisations.
+Most FP&A specialists, after reaching the Director / VP level, tend to stay in the field, either within their current organization or at other organizations.

 Directors can advance internally in major corporations by taking on responsibility for larger profit and loss accounts.